fredbots/micro-app-demo/README.md

   <img src="/public/micro-app-flow.png" width="700"/>
 </p>

 ## Query String Parameters

 Fred uses the query string to send data to a micro-app.
 Those are the parameters Fred will always send to a micro-app through the query string to indetify a specific interaction:

-- **fred_token:** A unique identifier for each time a micro-app is requested.
+- **fred_token:** An unique identifier for each time a micro-app is requested.
 This token has limited age and after it expires, the micro-app won't be able to send data back to Fred.
 - **connector:** Identifies which chat platform is being used by the user that originated the micro-app call.
 For example, if the user is interacting over Facebook Messenger, the value of `connector` will be "messenger".
 - **direct_ids:** This value contains routing information about the interaction, such as Fred `channel_id` and `user_id`.
-It will is used to restore the flow in case the token provided is invalid.
+It is used to restore the flow if case the token provided gets invalidated.
-- **fallback:** In practice when `fallback=1` it means the user is on Desktop so its possible to use this information to design the app behavior.
-In the case of Messenger, if the user is on Desktop, the micro-app is responsible to closing the webview overlay.
+- **fallback:** In practice when `fallback=1`, the user is on Desktop so it's possible to use this information to design the micro-app behavior accordingly.
+Also, in the case of Facebook Messenger, if the user is on Desktop, the micro-app is responsible to closing the webview overlay.

 **Note:** The parameters listed above are required to ensure communication between Fred and the Micro-App.
-Any other data can be sent trough the query string, such as attribute values.
+Any other data can be sent through the query string, such as attribute values.

 ## Sending Data Back to Fred